Ready to get real?

 Embrace your family and friends

-Real talk—it can be hard to express how you’re feeling to your family and friends.
 Whether you naturally tend to keep your feelings in, or simply don’t want your loved ones to worry, being hesitant is normal.
-Just try to remember that they are the heart and soul of your support system and it could mean a lot for them to know how you’re feeling.
-Talking to your loved ones about your condition and explaining your Points of Vitiligo could help them provide the support you deserve.
+Talking openly and honestly with your loved ones about your condition and explaining how you feel could help them provide the support you deserve.

-When you’re ready to open up with family and friends, consider these talking points:
+When you’re ready to open up with family and friends, here are some topics to consider:

 • How you’ve been feeling about your vitiligo lately (don’t be afraid to be honest)